systemcarl/weblog/articles/about-me.md

 However, even with the unfathomable amount of computing power and data available
     today,
 we still struggle to solve many problems that feel within reach.
+People are still without the opportunity for education, healthcare, or even basic needs like food, water, and shelter.
+Our consumption of energy skyrockets while we barrel towards climate
+    catastrophe.
-There is still much to learn about our future—and ourselves—to
+There is still much to learn about our future — and ourselves — in order to
-    satisfy all of our ambitions.
+    satisfy all of our ambitions safely and equitably.

 ## See First, Think Later, Then Test
 My personal goal is to apply what I've learned from scientific training to my